IDAES/idaes-pse/docs/tutorials/getting_started/install_templates/run_tests.md

 error handling.
 The number of tests that failed and succeeded is reported at the end of the pytest output.

-You can report problems on the |github-issues|
+You can ask questions using the `Github Discussion Forum <https://github.com/IDAES/idaes-pse/discussions>`_ or report problems on the |github-issues|
 (Please try to be specific about the command and the offending output.)